Montabaur (Verbandsgemeinde)

 Montabaur is a Verbandsgemeinde ("collective municipality") in the district Westerwaldkreis, in Rhineland-Palatinate, Germany.
 The seat of the Verbandsgemeinde is in Montabaur.

+The V.G. is represented by a council of 44 members plus 5 associates and is headed by a Bürgermeister or mayor.
+The current mayor is Hans Ulrich Richter-Hopprich.
+He is a member of the CDU party.

 The Verbandsgemeinde Montabaur consists of the following Ortsgemeinden ("local municipalities"):